Dosa (food): Preparation

-A mixture of rice and white gram that has been soaked in water for at least 4–5 hours is ground finely to form a batter.
+A mixture of rice and white gram that has been soaked in water for at least 4 to 5 hours is ground finely to form a batter.
 Some add a bit of soaked fenugreek seeds while grinding the batter.
 The proportion of rice to lentils is generally 3:1 or 4:1.
 After adding salt, the batter is allowed to ferment overnight, before being mixed with water to get the desired consistency.
 The batter is then ladled onto a hot tava or griddle greased with oil or ghee.
 It is spread out with the base of a ladle or a bowl to form a pancake.
 It can be made either thick like a pancake, or thin and crispy.
 A dosa is served hot, either folded in half or rolled like a wrap.
 It is usually served with chutney and sambar.
 The mixture of white grams and rice can be replaced with highly refined wheat flour or semolina.